Why You Should Use The Unbounce WordPress Plugin As A Growth Marketer

 - A/B Testing.
 Unbounce has an AI-powered A/B testing option on its platform.
 So you can run A/B experiments with different elements of the landing page to see which one converts higher for your target audience and your product.
-There are also advanced options like targetting your audience based on specific behavioral triggers.
+There are also advanced options like targeting your audience based on specific behavioral triggers.
 On top of that, you can use hundreds of proven conversion optimization templates and use them in your test to see which one works the best.

 - Engagement Metrics.
-Unbounce has a set of metrics that will help you increase your conversion rates.
-Their smart traffic features enable you to attach attributes to visitors (like geo-location or device) and identifies conversion patterns so that you don’t need to have plenty of data to benefit from it.
+Unbounce has a set of engagement metrics that will help you increase your conversion rates.
+Their smart traffic features enable you to attach attributes to visitors (like geo-location or device) and identify conversion patterns so that you don’t need to have plenty of data to benefit from it.

 - Forms (integration).
 You can integrate Unbounce with almost any marketing or CRM tool and even with quite a lot of applications.
 You can integrate email signups into your workflow tools like InfusionSoft or Mailchimp.
 Also, you can use Unbounce to collect leads all in one place that you received from other marketing automation platforms (like Mailchimp or Hubspot).